mrmoxon/mrmoxon.github.io/_posts/2024-07-03-objective-morality.markdown

   </div>
 </div>

-So let us formalise this as our basic model of all that matters.
+So let us formalise this and explain it.

 <br>

 <blockquote>
-<i><b>An objective moral landscape exists for experiential beings.</b></i>
+<i><b>An objective, 'moral' landscape exists for experiential beings.</b><a href="#ref-3">[3]</a></i>
 </blockquote>

 <br>

 Let us [delve](https://www.reddit.com/r/artificial/comments/1c7x6f4/health_of_humanity_in_danger_because_of_chatgpt/) deeper into this concept of objective morality.
 At one end of this landscape lies the worst measurable hellscape --- a state of maximum suffering for all conscious beings.
 The other extreme embodies a state of maximum well-being, a kind of apex where the prosperity and positive experience of all conscious entities are at their highest possible value.
 These extremes are not mere abstractions but represent real, potential outcomes within a shared universe.

-This landscape is composed of a near intractable number of dimensions, and somewhere on it, we exist --- as a genus, species, civilisation, and as individuals.
+This landscape is composed of a near intractable number of dimensions, and somewhere on it, we exist --- as a genus, a species, as individuals, but also as tribes, as cities, and as a global civilisation of many strata.
 It is a tapestry of qualia that constitutes the well-being of all conscious entities, much in the way Harris wrote about in [2010](https://en.wikipedia.org/wiki/The_Moral_Landscape).
 Recognising morality from this perspective is crucial for aligning civilisation towards a common understanding of well-being, for reasons explained later.

 To be clear, this perspective isn't fundamentally incompatible from ontological subjectivity (the fact that our preferences manifest in our minds); instead, the argument is that despite individuals possessing diverse moral intuitions, there exists a moral superposition over all preferences that can be reasoned about empirically.
 In this model, reality is epistemologically objective, meaning we can meaningfully reason about preferences using a kind of grounded moral calculus.